Skip to content

 Role

-Daisy Richards is a Lecturer in Media and Communications at Nottingham Trent University.
+Daisy Richards is a Senior Lecturer in Media and Communications at Nottingham Trent University.
 She teaches on a range of modules, including first-year cornerstones such as Understanding Media, second-year modules such as Media, Theory and Society, and optional third-year modules such as Lifestyle and Consumer Culture.
-She is also the Module Leader for the final-year Body and Popular Culture option.
-Alongside her teaching, she is a Personal Tutor and supervises dissertation projects on a range of popular culture related topics including postfeminism in the media, gender and sexuality on screen, and representations of femininity and masculinity in film and on television.
+She is the Module Leader for the first-year Analysing Media Texts module, the final-year Joint Honours Major Project module, and the final-year Body and Popular Culture option.
+Alongside her teaching, she is a Personal Tutor and supervises Undergraduate research on a range of popular culture-related topics including postfeminism in the media, gender and sexuality on screen, and representations of femininity and the body in film and on television.

 Career overview